tuor4eg/react-code-test/README.md

 1. App.tsx - React JS component, the main module, which imports all others and provides the logic of the application.
 1. `components` - folder with working components:
     1. UserList.tsx - React JS component for rendering the list of people.
 It consists of the title and the scrollable list view.
     1. AnimationPulse.tsx - React JS component for rendering the loading screen.
-It contains animated seqence that uses CSS animation.
+It contains animated sequence that uses CSS animation.
     1. Api.ts - JavaScript module with API to connect to the destination server.
 This module provides lower level of abstraction in application's model.
     1. store.ts - file for configuring Redux store.
 1. `actions` folder - contains redux action modules: